Gas Task Force

 Expert Learning Sessions

-The Gas Task Force is hosting monthly topical expert learning sessions in January – September 2024 to explore issues relevant to members and their efforts to develop refine their approaches to elements of natural gas resource planning.
+The Gas Task Force is hosting monthly topical expert learning sessions between January and September 2024 to explore issues relevant to members and their efforts to develop and refine their approaches to elements of natural gas resource planning.
 Materials from each session are incorporated into the resource library below

 Resource Library